VirgilSecurity/virgil-sdk-net/documentation/guides/encryption/decrypting-data.md

 To load a Virgil Key from a specific storage, developers need to change the storage path during Virgil SDK initialization.

-<Info> To decrypt data, you will need Bob's stored Virgil Key.
-See the [Storing Keys](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4/documentation/guides/virgil-key/saving.md) guide for more details.</Info>
+To decrypt data, you will need Bob's stored Virgil Key.
+See the [Storing Keys](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4/documentation/guides/virgil-key/saving.md) guide for more details.